lavjams/orbitutils/README.rst

     from orbitutils import OrbitPopulation
     pop = OrbitPopulation(1,1,1000,n=1e4) #Primary mass, secondary mass, orbital period (d)

-You can also create a distribution of secondary masses, and/or a distribution periods:
+You can also create a distribution of secondary masses, and/or a distribution of periods:

 .. code-block:: python